 This is the story of Virgin Publishing’s New Adventures range of Doctor Who novels.
-Picking up where the television series stopped, and presenting the new and further adventures of the Seventh Doctor and his companion Ace, the books crossed space and time, introducing new companions like archaeologist Bernice Summerfield, and reuniting the Doctor with many old adversaries like the Ice Warriors and the Cybermen.
+Picking up where the television series stopped, and presenting the new and further adventures of the seventh Doctor and his companion Ace, the books crossed space and time, introducing new companions like archaeologist Bernice Summerfield, and reuniting the Doctor with many old adversaries like the Ice Warriors and the Cybermen.

-Noted researcher and historian David J Howe chronicles the origins of the books, speaking to all the major players in their development, and charts the books’ critical reception as well as presenting a plethora of artwork, sketches and other imagery associated with the range.
+Noted researcher and historian David J Howe chronicles the origins of the books, speaking to all the major players in their development, and charts their critical reception as well as presenting a plethora of artwork, sketches and other imagery associated with the range.
 Also included are Virgin’s range of Missing Adventures, original novels featuring the first six Doctors, plus other Doctor Who fiction published by Virgin in the same time period.
 It’s the ultimate guide to the Virgin New Adventures and Missing Adventures ranges of books, which saw several authors, including Russell T Davies, Ben Aaronovitch and Mark Gatiss publishing early works of original fiction!

-Profusely illustrated with all the covers, plus rare and unseen sketches and unused concepts and ideas, The Who Adventures is the definitive guide to a range of books which enjoyed phenomenal success in the first half of the nineties, and which kick-started the careers of several authors and artists who have since gone on to immense success.
+Profusely illustrated with all the covers, plus rare and unseen sketches and unused concepts and ideas, The Who Adventures is the definitive guide to a range of books which enjoyed phenomenal success in the first half of the ’90s, and which kick-started the careers of several authors and artists who have since gone on to immense success.

 A follow-up to the critically-acclaimed and best-selling The Target Book!

 All copies ordered from Telos Publishing direct will be SIGNED by the author, David J Howe.

 336pp.
 Large format 22cm x 28cm hardback.
 Fully illustrated in full colour throughout.